What is the difference between a headshot, a portrait, and a branding session?

 Now, what is a branding session?

-First of all, I’ll say that is such a valid question because they can vary so much from photographer to photographer.
-For me, it can be a group portrait day with your team, I’m picturing a salon or interior design firm where everyone participates in lifestyle photography and group shots.
-It can take place in a rented location as well, one that includes aspirational scenery.
-Branding can also purely focus on your products and services.
+First of all, that is such a valid question because they can vary so much from photographer to photographer.
+For me, it can be a group portrait day with your team, a studio shoot with your products and props that represent you working, or a lifestyle shoot with no people at all.
 I help managers and owners develop a cohesive aesthetic concept for their visual brand and execute that plan.
 Every business is unique and deserves to communicate that value effectively to its ideal clients.
+I am open to hearing your budget requirements and tailoring agreements to meet both of our needs.